vanyakulinich/algorithms/README.md

-#### Implemetations of some algorithms and some algorithmic tasks in JavaScript and Python.
+#### Implemetations of some algorithms, some algorithmic tasks and some data structures in JavaScript and Python.